Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 ## Unit tests

-Unit tests are so called because they exercise the functionality of the code by interrogating individual functions and methods.
+Unit tests are so called because they test the functionality of the code by interrogating individual functions and methods.
 Functions and methods can often be considered the atomic units of software but what is considered to be the smallest code _unit_ is subjective.
 Implementing unit tests often has the effect of encouraging both the code and the tests to be as small, well-defined, and modular as possible.
 In Python, unit tests typically take the form of test functions that call and make assertions about methods and functions in the code base.